yoctoproject/poky/documentation/ref-manual/variables.rst

       table file, examine the existing ``fs-perms.txt``.

    :term:`FIT_ADDRESS_CELLS`

-      Specifies the value of the ``#address-cells`` value for the description of the kernel FIT image.
+      Specifies the value of the ``#address-cells`` value for the description of the FIT image.

       The default value is set to "1" by the :ref:`ref-classes-kernel-fitimage` class, which corresponds to 32 bit addresses.